Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

-Weak actuarial-consistency only postulates that an actuarial valuation is applied for all actuarial claims.
-Note that weak actuarial-consistency is stronger than condition \eqref{AFconsistent}, which only states that independent actuarial claims are priced using the actuarial valuation.
-In \cite{dhaene2017}, the authors define a similar notion of actuarial-consistency, but the condition only holds for the claims which are independent of the financial filtration $\mathbb{F}^{(1)}$.
+Actuarial consistency postulates that an actuarial valuation is applied for all actuarial claims.
+Note that actuarial consistency is stronger than condition \eqref{AFconsistent}, which only states that independent actuarial claims are priced using the actuarial valuation.
+In \cite{dhaene2017}, the authors define a similar notion of actuarial consistency, but the condition only holds for the claims which are independent of the financial filtration $\mathbb{F}^{(1)}$.

-It is straightforward to show that strong ACV implies weak ACV.
-Following discussions from \cite{pelsser2014time}, the following lemma proves that in case the actuarial valuation principle is linear and the valuation is coherent, weak ACV implies strong ACV. \begin{lemma} Consider a coherent valuation $\Pi$ with actuarial valuation $\pi^{(2)}$ which is linear in the sense that

-for all actuarial claims $S^{(2)}$, with a positive $\mathcal{F}^{(2)}$-measurable density $\varphi^{(2)}$.
-Then, the following statements are equivalent: \begin{enumerate} \item $\Pi$ is strong ACV. \item $\Pi$ is weak ACV. \end{enumerate} \end{lemma} \begin{proof} The proof of (1) $\rightarrow$ (2) is straightforward.
-In order to prove (2) $\rightarrow$ (1), we remark that since $\Pi$ is coherent, we can write: